 Servings: 8 Total time: 35 mins Difficulty: beginner

-I had some leftover shortcrust pastry when I made a quiche, so I decided to make tartlets.
-In my fridge, I found what I was looking for: figs, gorgonzola, cured ham, and basil.
-The rustic touch of the buckwheat shortcrust pastry went very well with each ingredient, and the basil added after baking adds a fresh, fragrant note.
-These little tartlets are ideal for a starter, accompanied by a salad, or even a buffet.
-They are easy to prepare and have a slightly elegant touch.
-Gluten-free, of course, they are suitable for everyone and surprise with their originality.
-You can eat them warm or cold, depending on your taste and the occasion.
-A recipe that proves that simplicity and indulgence go well together.
+I had some leftover shortcrust pastry from making a quiche, so I decided to make tartlets.
+In my fridge, I found just what I needed: figs, gorgonzola, prosciutto, and basil.
+The slightly rustic buckwheat pastry paired beautifully with each ingredient, and the basil, added after baking, brought a fresh and fragrant touch.
+These little tartlets are ideal as a starter, served with a salad, or even as part of a buffet.
+They're easy to make and have a touch of elegance.
+Gluten-free, of course, they're suitable for everyone and are sure to impress with their originality.
+You can eat them warm or cold, depending on your preference and the occasion.
+This recipe proves that simplicity and deliciousness go hand in hand.
 Go for it!

 Gluten-free fig and gorgonzola tartlets